chroma-core/chroma/docs/cip/CIP-02152024-Optimize-Action.md

 - ANALYZE - The operation will not provide feedback as SQLIte does not provide utilities to estimate the impacts of `ANALYZE`.
 This operation will not provide feedback on the dry-run mode.

+### Telemetry

+All maintenance tasks suggested above shall have telemetry events associated with them.
+Given the long-running nature of the tasks we suggest that two events are emitted for each task - a start event and a completion event.
+The start event will contain the configuration options used for the task, and the completion event will contain the stats of the operation.

 ### Data Structures

+> Note: This section is obsolete with running tasks at startup or reactively.

 We propose that the operation takes in the following request object: